Thinking of joining a Multi-Academy Trust?

 A multi-academy trust (MAT) replaces the governance and executive functions of local authorities in a cost-effective way.
 Currently there are three executive functions which Schoolsworks provides for its schools:

-- Our Chief Executive Officer handles the liaison between allthe schools, the Trust, the Department of Education and local authority as well as co-ordinating the direction of the Trust and being accountable for its responsibilities for school improvement, financial accounting and compliance
+- The Chief Executive Officer handles the liaison between all the schools, the Trust, the Department of Education and local authority as well as co-ordinating the direction of the Trust and being accountable for its responsibilities for school improvement, financial accounting and compliance

 - Our Chief Financial Officer, a qualified and experienced accountant, works closely with the schools’ Business Managers to support them in their financial role and in particular in generating the reports, budgets and accounts required by the EFA

-- Our Director of Teaching and Learning co-ordinates all the school to school input and the work of the Trust-wide curriculum and support groups
+- Schoolsworks’ Director of Teaching and Learning co-ordinates all the school to school input and the work of the Trust-wide curriculum and support groups

 In addition the Central Services Team of the Trust provides: